blackbat13/cs-htiew-en-gitbook/algorithms/introduction/describing-algorithms.md

 ## Pseudocode

-A pseudocode is something between a list of steps and the code in your chosen programming language.
+A pseudocode is something between a list of steps and the code in your programming language of choice.
 As the name suggests, this is **pseudo**-code.
 So we are dealing here with a provision more formal than a list of steps, but still subject to certain contractual provisions and rules.
-However, one agreed formalism is missing, so one can encounter many different approaches to writing pseudocode.
+However, one agreed formalism is missing, so one can encounter numerous approaches to writing pseudocode.

 ### Example